Burst-Statistics/burst/readme.txt

 Not...yet.

 == Change log ==
-= 1.0.3 =
+= 1.1.0 =
-* Improvement: Added privacy annex
+* Fix: better tracking script.
+Hits from one pageview can not be registered multiple times now
 * Improvement: visits in pages and posts overview.
-As these hits are stored differently, they will start at 0 for existing setups as well.
+As these hits are stored differently, they will start at 0 for existing setups as well
+* Improvement: added parameter to clear the dashboard cache
+* Improvement: added JS event to so other plugins can integrate with Burst
+* Improvement: added privacy annex
+* Improvement: added widget to the Wordpress Dashboard

 = 1.0.2 =
 * Fix: typo fix in generate_cached_data, props @seath